section-engineering-education/engineering-education/articles/secured-deeplearning-in-remote-devices/index.md

 published: true
 url: /engineering-education/secured-deeplearning-in-remote-devices/
 title: Secured Deep Learning in Remote Devices
-description: Introduction to Secured Deep Learning and tutorial on how to build your privacy preserving Deep learning model to be deployed in Remote devices
+description: Introduction to Secured Deep Learning and tutorial on how to build your privacy preserving deep learning model to be deployed in Remote devices
 author: srishilesh-p-s
 date: 2020-11-20T00:00:00-00:00
 topics: []